 The hybrid systems will be of particular importance in the near future when the expansion of electrical vehicles is expected.
 The vehicles will recharge their batteries with energy from the network.
 It is also predicted that there will be frequent occasions in certain period when they will return the accumulated energy in the network, so called regime "vehicle to grid" (v2g).

 Pic.
 2.31: Distribution grid with decentralized generating and connection of electrical vehicles

 2.8.
-Good practices of application of photovoltaic systems in households
+Examples of photovoltaic systems installed in industrial capacities

 2.8.1.
-PV system on a house roof in New Jersey, USA, 12 kW HIT cells
+PV system on a storehouse roof Papapolitis